rushatrai/mnist-interface/README.md

 Live version available at: https://huggingface.co/spaces/equ1/mnist_interface

+Please click "Restart Space" if it has timed out due to inactivity.

 # Implementation details
 The `model.py` file contains a PyTorch implementation of a modified LeNet-5 architecture built to perform well on MNIST.